You should have a degree in medicine or dentistry or equivalent qualification, or a degree with Honours or equivalent in a biological science.

 - You will develop your skills in problem solving, experimental design, evaluation and interpretation of experimental data, literature searches, scientific writing, oral presentations, poster presentations and team working.

-- This MSc programme will lay the academic foundations on which some students may build in pursuing research at PhD level in genetics or related areas of biomedical science.
+- This MSc programme will lay the academic foundations on which some students may build in pursuing research at PhD level in genetics or related areas of biomedical science or by moving into related careers in diagnostic services.

 - The widely used textbook “Essential Medical Genetics” is co-authored by a member of the core teaching team, Professor Edward Tobias.

-- The Medical Council of Hong Kong recognises the MSc in Medical Genetics from University of Glasgow in it's list of Quotable Qualifications.
+- The Medical Council of Hong Kong recognises the MSc in Medical Genetics and Genomics from University of Glasgow in it's list of Quotable Qualifications.

 Genetic Disease: from the Laboratory to the Clinic